DCScripting/FoundryV12-modules/terrain-difficulty_v0.4.0/read.md

 1. Download the latest release:
    [terrain-difficulty_v0.4.0.zip](https://github.com/DCScripting/FoundryV12-modules/archive/refs/heads/main.zip)
+   or use the manifest url in the install module section of foundry vtt: https://raw.githubusercontent.com/DCScripting/FoundryV12-modules/main/terrain-difficulty/module.json

-2. Extract the archive to your Foundry modules folder:
+3. Extract the archive to your Foundry modules folder:
 <Foundry Data Folder>/Data/modules/terrain-difficulty/

 The folder structure should look like this: